k00617500/SCM-for-WVSU/README.md

 ---
 ## License
-This project is being developed for **academic and research purposes only** under **West Visayas State University**.
+This project is developed strictly for **academic and research purposes** under **West Visayas State University-CICT**.
-Unauthorized reproduction or commercial use is prohibited.
+Any unauthorized reproduction, distribution, or commercial use is strictly prohibited.

 ---

 ## Academic Context

-WeChain is being developed as a course requirement under **CC 206 – Application Development and Emerging Technologies**.
+LitLatté POS Suite is developed as a course requirement for **CC 206 – Application Development and Emerging Technologies**.

-It showcases the integration of **AI, blockchain, and data-driven forecasting** in university-level logistics systems.
+The project demonstrates the integration of **AI-driven demand forecasting, real-time inventory management, and POS operations automation** in a café environment.

-The project aligns with WVSU’s goal of promoting **digital transformation and sustainable resource management**.
+It aligns with WVSU’s objective of promoting **digital innovation and efficient operational management** in academic and small business contexts.

 ---